 Further drop in water level

-Earlier this week, it was already known that the water level had dropped to 47 cm, the lowest level in four years, before rising again to 128 cm.
+In August, the water level had dropped to 47 cm, the lowest level in four years, before rising again to 128 cm.
 According to the latest forecasts, the water level could drop even further, resulting in the complete shutdown of barge traffic.
-As a result of that, barge operators are not able to fully rule out the possibility of a complete stand still of bare traffic soon.
+As a result of that, barge operators are not able to fully rule out the possibility of a complete stand still of barge traffic soon.

-Now that the water level has dropped below 50 cm, the inland shipping companies have had to charter additional vessels to handle the large volumes of freight, which has caused the price of inland vessels to rise dramatically.
+With water levels dropping below 50 cm, the inland shipping companies have to charter additional vessels to handle the large volumes of freight, which causes the price of inland vessels to rise dramatically.
 This is reason enough for many inland shipping companies to charge extra surcharges for low water.

 Alternatives through DSV